 When more than one company sells the same product, the company offering less shopping costs or lower pricing benefits will often earn more revenue than its competitors.

-Competitive strategies are a method that uses a business to gain an advantage over other business or competing groups.
+Competitive strategies are a method that uses a business to gain an advantage over other businesses or competing groups.
 Different competitive strategies are common in the business world.

 To help you evaluate which route may be best for your company, the four major types of competitive strategy are: